Jerry Nadler: Surveillance

-Nadler was unhappy with the passage of the surveillance-reform compromise bill, the FISA Amendments Act of 2008, saying it "abandons the Constitution's protections and insulates lawless behavior from legal scrutiny".
+Nadler was unhappy with the passage of the surveillance-reform compromise bill, the FISA of 1978 Amendments Act of 2008, saying it "abandons the Constitution's protections and insulates lawless behavior from legal scrutiny".

 Income taxes

-Nadler compared Obama's acceptance of Republican demands to extend Bush-era tax cuts at the highest income levels to someone's being roughed up by the mob, asserting that the Republicans would allow the middle class tax cut only if millionaires and billionaires receive a long-term tax cut as well.
+Nadler compared Obama's acceptance of Republican demands to extend the Bush tax cuts at the highest income levels to someone's being roughed up by the mob, asserting that the Republicans would allow the middle class tax cut only if millionaires and billionaires receive a long-term tax cut as well.

 Nadler has proposed changing the income tax brackets to reflect different regions and their costs of living, which would have lowered the tax rate for New Yorkers.
 He has opposed tax breaks for high-income earners, saying that the country cannot afford it.

 Abortion

-Nadler has a 100% rating from NARAL Pro-Choice America.

 Nadler sponsored the Freedom of Choice Act in 2004 and 2007.
-In 2009 he said he might soon reintroduce the bill.

 LGBT rights

 Nadler supports same-sex marriage, and anti-discrimination protections on the basis of sexual orientation and gender identity.

 On September 15, 2009, Nadler and two other representatives introduced the Respect for Marriage Act, a proposed bill that would have repealed the Defense of Marriage Act and required the federal government to recognize the validity of same-sex marriages.

 In 2019, Nadler supported the Equality Act, a bill that would expand the federal Civil Rights Act of 1964 to ban discrimination based on sexual orientation and gender identity.